To Burn or Not To Burn?

 On January 1st, 2004, a new rule restricting backyard burning of household waste was put into effect by the California Air Resources Board.

 If done properly, controlled burning can reduce your trash bill.
-If not done properly, open burning your trash can be dangerous and very toxic.
+If done incorrectly, open burning your trash can be dangerous and very toxic for you and your neighbors.
 For example, burning paper and plastic releases cancer-causing agents into the air for everyone to breathe.
 This is the reason there are guidelines you should follow when burning.
-Before burning, obtain a permit from your local fire district.
+Before burning, you should obtain a permit from your local fire district.

 Permit applications can be obtained through the Air Quality Management District.
-You may also with to check the District Web site for available Permit Applications at: www.ncuaqmd.org
+You may also with to check the Air Quality District Web site for available Permit Applications at: www.ncuaqmd.org

 If you have further questions or to report illegal burning